va3c/viewer/va3c-viewer-html5/readme.md

 </iframe>
 _vA3C Viewer HTML5 - latest revision_ / [Full Screen]( http://va3c.github.io/viewer/va3c-viewer-html5/latest/index.html )

-The scripts hare are updates to the competition entry and winner of the second prize at the <a href="https://www.hackerleague.org/hackathons/aec-technology-hackathon-2014" target="_blank">AEC Technology Hackathon 2014</a>.
+The scripts here are updates to the competition entry and winner of the second prize at the <a href="https://www.hackerleague.org/hackathons/aec-technology-hackathon-2014" target="_blank">AEC Technology Hackathon 2014</a>.

 ## Concept